adjust/marmalade_sdk/README.md

 #### iOS

-Similarly like for Google Advertising Identifier on Android device, you can access to IDFA value on iOS device by setting the appropriate callback method on `adjust_config` object and by invoking the `adjust_GetIdfa` method:
+Similarly to the Google Advertising Identifier on Android device, you can access to IDFA value on iOS device by setting the appropriate callback method on `adjust_config` object and by invoking the `adjust_GetIdfa` method:

 ```cpp